 Explore Alexandria’s rich history: Roman Theater, Catacombs, Library, Qaitbay Citadel, and El Mursi Abu Elabas Mosque.
 Discover the city’s cultural gems in one day.

-Cairo - The tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
+- Cairo - The tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km away from Cairo.
 Arrival in Alexandria is around 10 am, where the day tour commences.
 Alexandria is Egypt’s second-largest city and the largest on the Mediterranean coast, located at the western edge of the Nile River delta.
 Founded around 331 BC by Alexander the Great, it quickly became a major center of Hellenic civilization, eventually replacing Memphis, now part of Greater Cairo, as Egypt’s capital.
-Known internationally as the “Bride of the Mediterranean,” Alexandria is a popular tourist destination and a significant industrial hub due to its natural gas and oil pipelines from Suez.
+Known internationally as the “Bride of the Mediterranean,” Alexandria is a favored tourist destination and a significant industrial hub due to its natural gas and oil pipelines from Suez.

-Qaytbay Castle - The Citadel of Qaitbay, also known as the Fort of Qaitbay, is a 15th-century defensive fortress located on the Mediterranean coast in Alexandria, Egypt.
-Constructed between 1477 and 1479 AD by Sultan Al-Ashraf Sayf al-Din Qa’it Bay, the Citadel is situated on the eastern side of the northern tip of Pharos Island at the entrance of the Eastern Harbour.
+- Qaytbay Castle - The Citadel of Qaitbay, also known as the Fort of Qaitbay, is a 15th-century defensive fortress located on the Mediterranean coast in Alexandria, Egypt.
+Constructed between 1477 and 1479 AD by Sultan Al-Ashraf Sayf al-Din Qa’it Bay, the Citadel is positioned on the eastern side of the northern tip of Pharos Island at the entrance of the Eastern Harbour.

-Alexandria - The tour concludes with a drop-off at your hotel in Cairo, returning you to the city.
+- Alexandria - The tour concludes with a drop-off at your hotel in Cairo, returning you to the city.

 - Private transportation